Bogdan18b/Project_Ike/README.md

 ![](https://github.com/Bogdan18b/Project_Zebra/blob/master/pics/business_index.png)

-The search bar on top of the page is similar with the home page search bar, and the logo redirects to te home page.
+The search bar on top of the page is similar with the home page search bar, and the logo redirects to the home page.
 A logged in user will have an option to submit a review for a business, as well as rate it:

 ![](https://github.com/Bogdan18b/Project_Zebra/blob/master/pics/review_form.png)